 Me or I:

 While these words can be tough to remember, it’s important to use them correctly.
 I is used as a subject.
 Me is used as an object.
-If you’re still not sure when to use me and you and you and me or and me or and I, here is a good trick that will help you remember.
+If you’re still not sure when to use me and I, here is a good trick that will help you remember.
 When you run across a sentence that confuses you, remove the other person from the sentence and try it out with just I or me.
 For example,

 Tracy and (I/me) like this dress.